A3 : an Analytical Low-Rank Approximation Framework for Attention: Discussion

 \section{Discussion}

-In~\Cref{sec:appendix:discussion}, we showcase various applications of \mymethod{}, highlighting its compatibility with quantization and extensibility to mixed-rank allocation for additional performance gains.
-We find \mymethod{} is orthogonal to weight-only quantization methods like HQQ~\citep{badri2023hqq}, and a simple mixed-rank \mymethod{} outperforms ASVD and \svdllm{} v2.
-We also discuss the limitations of \mymethod{} in~\Cref{sec:appendix:discussion}, mainly caused by the sub-optimality of CUR decomposition, a compromise to RoPE.
-Finally, we explore the impact of calibration set selection on overall method performance, showing that a mixture of calibration datasets boosts accuracies on downstream tasks like Winogrande.
+In Appendix~\ref{sec:appendix:discussion}, we showcase various applications of \mymethod{}, highlighting its compatibility with quantization, lora fine-tuning and extensibility to mixed-rank allocation for additional performance gains.
+We find \mymethod{} is orthogonal to weight-only quantization methods like HQQ~\citep{badri2023hqq} and a simple mixed-rank \mymethod{} outperforms ASVD and \svdllm{} v2.
+When combined with quantization, it yields a better Pareto frontier than using quantization alone at sub-4-bit setting.
+We also discuss the limitations of \mymethod{} in Appendix~\ref{sec:appendix:discussion}, mainly caused by the sub-optimality of CUR decomposition, a compromise to RoPE.
+Additionally, we provide empirical diagnostics that link the reductions in individual local objectives for \qk{} and \ov{} to the overall end-to-end perplexity.
+Finally, we explore the impact of calibration set selection on overall performance, showing that a mixture of calibration datasets boosts accuracies on downstream tasks like Winogrande.